-The first thing to remember is that groups are how you do everything.
-For instance, to make a user into an administrator, your first instinct is likely to grant that user admin rights--mine was--but that's now how RT wants you to do it.
-Instead, you create a new group, calling it something like 'admins', and grant the group admin rights.
-You then add the users whom you want to be admins to the group, even if it's only one user.
+##Groups The first thing to remember is that groups are how you do everything.
+For instance, to make a user into an administrator, your first instinct is likely to grant that user admin rights–mine was–but that’s now how RT wants you to do it.
+Instead, you create a new group, calling it something like ‘admins’, and grant the group admin rights.
+You then add the users whom you want to be admins to the group, even if it’s only one user.

 Similarly, as described above, you should never grant users rights on queues.
 Instead, create a group, grant the group the rights, and then add users to the group.

-Before I get to the questions I'd love some Christians to answer, I wanted to briefly explain why I'm bothering to post this at all.
-As you know if
+#The Pre-Babble Before I get to the questions I’d love some Christians to answer, I wanted to briefly explain why

 This page contains notes I’ve made on the ocarinas from Mountain Ocarinas (and yes, that pun was very intentional).
 I plan to expand this in the